joehunterdev/react-complete-guide/readme.md

     });

   ```

   - We need to add a special *provider*
     - Import and instantiate then wrap your app in it
   - Note: if you now inspect network and close and reopen tab you will find events automatically reloads
   - If we now change some data in the background tanstack will **automatically update the data**

   ####  Understanding & Configuring Query Behaviors - Cache & Stale Data
+  - Multiple requests happen in the background to check for stale data and cached
+   - *Throttling* limiting the bandwidth available to users (dev tools show 3g)
+  - `useQuery` takes a `staleTime` param
+    - You can make sure no unecessary requests are made
+    - `gcTime` garbage cleanup

   ####  Dynamic Query Functions & Query Keys